jncraton/web-apps-cpsc2330/lectures/07-images.md

 - The `<picture>` element provides a way list images in multiple formats (`jpg`, `webp`, etc)
 - User agents pick the format they can display based on user preferences

----

-In what scenarios would the `srcset` attribute be more appropriate than the `picture` element, and vice-versa?

----

 ## Accessibility Recap

 - Always prioritize the `alt` attribute for all meaningful images